salesforce/CodeGen/README.md

 ## Usage

-The models are available on the [HuggingFace Hub](https://huggingface.co/models?search=salesforce+codegen).
+The models are available on the [Hugging Face Hub](https://huggingface.co/models?search=salesforce+codegen).

 **CodeGen1.0**